offsoc/onionplan/docs/proposals/usability/discovery/README.md

 ## About

-This document organizes knowledge about the various proposed service discovery an naming systems for Onion Services.
+This document organizes knowledge about the various proposed service discovery for Onion Services, including naming systems.

-This page is meant to be used by researchers and developers interested in this topic as well as to aid decision-making and roadmapping.
+This page is meant to be used by researchers, developers and anyone else interested in this topic as well as to aid decision-making and roadmapping.

-## What is service discovery?
+## What is Onion Discovery?

-In the context of Onion Services, discovery means a way that users can easily get the right .onion address for the site or service they want to access.
+In the context of Onion Services, service discovery means a way that users can easily get the right .onion address for the site or service they want to access.

 It is basically a way to map the big random-looking onion addresses into human readable names.